FreeClimbAPI/Node-Handle-A-Call-Queue-How-To-Guide/README.md

 To get started using a FreeClimb account, follow the instructions [here](https://docs.freeclimb.com/docs/getting-started-with-freeclimb).

-## Setting up the Inbound Call Queue Tutorial
+## Setting up the inbound call queue how-to guide

 1. Install the node packages necessary using command: